petry078/reported/README.md

 ### December 2023

 * JavaScript: Character counter functions now filter out blank spaces with simple regular expression.
 It starts correctly as `0 / 0`.
+* HTML: `spellcheck=false` added to main `<textarea>` tag, this will prevent client browser to mark content as orthographically wrong (please use Grammarly or LanguageTool browser extension for spelling correction).

 ### October 2022